survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 ...
 ```

-You can execute the scripts defined this way through *npm run*.
-If you execute *npm run build* now, you should get a build at your output directory just like earlier.
+You can execute these scripts through *npm run*.
+For instance, in this case we could use *npm run build*.
+As a result you should get build output as before.

 This works because npm adds *node_modules/.bin* temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.

 Task runners, such as Grunt or Gulp, allow you to achieve the same result while operating in a cross-platform manner.
 If you go through *package.json* like this, you may have to be more careful.
 On the plus side, this is a very light approach.
 To keep things simple, we'll be relying on it.

+T> There are shortcuts like *npm start* and *npm test*.
+We can run these directly without *npm run* although that will work too.

 W> Unless Webpack is installed to the project, this can point to a possible global install.
 That can be potentially confusing.
 Prefer local installs over global for this reason.